-(Prices week of June 14th, call contractor phone numbers for latest information.)
+(Prices week of May 31st, call contractor phone numbers for latest information.)

-Both confectionary sunflower and oilseed sunflower (preferably NuSun mid-oleic oilseed, but also conventional oilseed) markets and contracts are readily available in 2004.
+Further confectionary sunflower contracting in 2005 is essentially not available as there is little to no seed left, and most contracts were filled by March.
+Confectionary contract is essential.
+For oilseed sunflower (preferably NuSun mid-oleic oilseed, but also conventional oilseed) markets and contracts are advisable.
 Several markets and delivery points are available depending on your location.
 NuSun hybrids are comparable or better than conventional oil, and market possibilities are greater for NuSun oil than conventional.
 Producers planting oilseed will have more market options even if they intend to deliver for birdfood processing.
+However, oilseed hybrids seed is also scarce with some companies such as Triumph Seed, Ralls, TX, essentially sold out.